stevevance/open-gov-hack-night/_posts/blog/2025-01-24-board-member-elections.md

 </table>

-To vote in this election, or to run or be appointed to a Board seat, you must be a [Member of Chi Hack Night](https://chihacknight.org/membership/application.html) as of Tuesday, February 18, 2024.
+To vote in this election, or to run or be appointed to a Board seat, you must be a [Member of Chi Hack Night](https://chihacknight.org/membership/application.html) as of Tuesday, February 11, 2025.
 If you are not sure of your membership status, you can email membership@chihacknight.org.

 ## Running for the Board

 Are you a Member of Chi Hack Night and interested in running for the Board?
 Great!
 Here’s what you need to do:

-1. **By Tuesday, February 11, 2024**
+1. **By Tuesday, February 11, 2025**
     * If unsure, confirm that you (or the person you are nominating) are a Member of Chi Hack Night by reaching out to [membership@chihacknight.org](mailto:membership@chihacknight.org)
     * [Fill out the Candidate Nomination Form](https://forms.gle/HWd4AfK7cunrkM6Z9).
 You can nominate yourself or someone else.
 Remember, though, they must be a Member of Chi Hack Night.

-1. **By Friday, February 15, 2024**
+1. **By Saturday, February 15, 2025**
     * [Fill out the Candidate Statement Form](https://forms.gle/uQC6mGZqWa6ydN5s5).
 Make your case for why you should be part of the Chi Hack Night Board.
 All candidate statements will be shared out publicly ahead of the election.

-1. **On Election Night Tuesday, February 18, 2024**
+1. **On Election Night Tuesday, February 18, 2025**
     * Be prepared with a 1–2 minute speech to deliver to Members sharing why you are seeking a position on the Board.

 ## What would my responsibilities as a Board member be?